 Why You Shouldn’t Try to Design Your Own Logo

-The pointers or topics mentioned in this article are most likely topics that self-designed logos never even come across.
-Many businesses, small and large, as well as self-employed or “mom & pop” stores, create logos with the understanding that a logo is the business name along with an image that accompanies that name or industry.
+The topics in this article you will never even come across when you design your own logo.
+Many businesses, small and large, as well as self-employed or “mom & pop” stores, design their own logo.
+They understand that a logo is the business name along with an image that accompanies that name or industry.
 A pasty shop will have the name and a small clip-art image of a rolling pin for example.
 That can work, and in many cases, online “logo builders” will have this basic setup too.
 Even with Artificial Intelligence built in along the process, there will be key-words associated with images that go along with that topic.
 Here is a good example.
 There may even be a suitable typeface to go along with the logo.

 However, logos are never that simple and a lot more goes into a logo design than that.
-Logo designers in many instances have to try to even convince clients why they need a professionally designed logo instead of designing on their own.
-But that’s ok since professionals know their craft better than anyone and there is nothing wrong with explaining as long as it is done correctly.
+Logo designers in many instances have to try to even convince clients why they need a professionally designed logo instead of you trying to design your own logo.
+But that’s ok since professionals know their craft better than anyone.
+There is nothing wrong with explaining as long as it is done correctly.

 Logos will work really well when done professionally because it’s not just an image of a company.
 A logo will remind the customer of the experience they had in dealing with the business.
 Logos are not brands either.

-Many times self-designers will not be thinking of their target audience or ideal customer because they are designing for themselves and how they like the logo.
+Many times when you design your own logo, you are not thinking of your target audience or ideal customer.
+You are designing for yourself and how you like the logo.
 A logo should have a mass market appeal or target specific shoppers or visitors.
 This is where a professional logo designer can help with this vital start to the whole logo design process.

 Who is the target audience?